 Best for: Finger knitting, arm knitting, blankets, scarves, pillows

 This Merino wool yarn is thick and sturdy, promising no itchy irritation.
-A super soft and cozy material, this super bulky-sized yarn can be knit with needles, fingers, or arms.
+Super soft and cozy, this super bulky-sized yarn can be knit with needles, fingers, or arms.

 What size of yarn is best for arm knitting?